New strata developments

 Creating the strata corporation

 Home warranty insurance

-Generally speaking, an Owner Developer is the person who files the strata plan in the Land Title Office.
-An Owner Developer can also be a person who acquires all or more than 50% of the strata lots in a strata plan from a person who is registered as the owner when the strata plans are filed.
-This may result in there being two separate Owner Developers within a single development.
+Generally speaking, an owner developer is the person who files the strata plan in the Land Title Office.
+An owner developer can also be a person who acquires all or more than 50% of the strata lots in a strata plan from a person who is registered as the owner when the strata plan is filed.
+This may result in there being two separate owner developers within a single development.

-The strata corporation is created when the Owner Developer files the strata plan in the Land Title Office.
-A number will be assigned to the strata corporation, which becomes the legal identity of the strata corporation.
+The strata corporation is created when the owner developer files the strata plan in the Land Title Office.
+A registration number will be assigned to the strata corporation, which becomes the legal identity of the strata corporation.
 Examples of strata corporation numbers are LMS 1234 or KAS 9876.
 The name of the strata corporation is “The Owners, Strata Plan, (the registration number of the strata plan)”.

-At the time of filing the strata plan, the owner developer can amend the Standard Bylaws or create new bylaws by filing a “Form Y: Owner Developers’ Notice of Different Bylaws”.
+Before the first conveyance of a strata lot, the owner developer can amend the Standard Bylaws or create new bylaws by filing a “Form Y: Owner Developers’ Notice of Different Bylaws”.
 Examples of new bylaws commonly filed are creating separate sections within the strata corporation and apportioning of common expenses by strata lot type.

 A strata corporation is a legal entity created under the Strata Property Act and not the Business Corporations Act.
 This means the strata corporation does not have an incorporation certificate and the Registrar of Companies does not regulate the strata corporation.

 - receives Disclosure Statements for filing under the Real Estate Development Marketing Act for strata titled developments consisting of 5 or more strata lots (see BCFSA for current fees)